Quick Start

 }

-Congratulations, your first Salvo program is complete.
-Just run cargo run in your terminal, then open http://127.0.0.1:5800 in your browser.
+Congratulations!
+Your first Salvo program is complete.
+Just run cargo run in the command line, then open http://127.0.0.1:5800 in your browser.

 Detailed Explanation

 Here, hello_world is a Handler used to process user requests.
-The #[handler] macro allows a function to easily implement the Handler trait.
-Furthermore, it allows us to abbreviate the function parameters in different ways.
+The #[handler] attribute allows a function to conveniently implement the Handler trait.
+Moreover, it enables us to write function parameters in various simplified ways.

 • Original form: